 Now it’s time to get everything into its place.
 Take your time with this; it’s an important step!
 Start filling in your zones and creating the workspaces that you’ve identified.
 Only put things back that you’ve decided to keep—avoid putting things you decided to throw out back on the shelf just because you have the space.
 The goal is to create a basement that you can use and get a sense of joy from, not to simply shove things back into a cleaned space that has a more organized layout.
 Once you’ve put everything in order, see what you have left in your storage pile.
 If it’s mainly comprised of things you’ll only use a few times a year, take it to a storage unit.
 The less clutter you have around your home, the happier you’ll be.
 Organization and a clutter-free home is a great way to relive unnecessary stress and focus on the things that truly matter in your life.
 Thus, self storage units are a great asset for every family home.

-While going through these organization and storage ideas to use in your basement, take the rest of your things over to a self storage unit at The Lock Up Self Storage.
+While going through these basement storage and organization ideas to use in your cellar, take the rest of your things over to a self storage unit at The Lock Up Self Storage.
 Remember, if you rarely use an item, or if they’re for a specific time of the year, self storage is the best place for them to go.
 All of the units at The Lock Up Self Storage are climate controlled and secure, so you can rest easy knowing your things are in good hands.
 Each of our units is secured with 24/7 video monitoring, uniquely coded access gates, a perimeter alarm, and motion-sensor lighting systems.
 Plus, with our affordable rates and variety of sizes, you’ll be able to find a self storage unit that is perfect for you and your family.
 Regardless of your storage needs, you’ll find a solution at The Lock Up.
 Head over to https://www.thelockup.com today and check out our available units.